ZhenfaZheng/NAMDinMomentumSpace/README.md

 For theoretical details on the code, we refer the users to the manuscript accompying the source code:

 > Z. Zheng, Y. Shi, J.J.
-Zhou, O. V. Prezhdo, Q. Zheng, J. Zhao, *"Ab initio real-time quantum dynamics of charge carriers in momentum space"*, [arXiv:2210.00529 (2022)](https://doi.org/10.38550/arXiv.2210.00529)
+Zhou, O. V. Prezhdo, Q. Zheng, J. Zhao. *"Ab initio real-time quantum dynamics of charge carriers in momentum space"*.
+[arXiv:2210.00529 (2022)](https://doi.org/10.38550/arXiv.2210.00529)

 When using results from this program in your publications, please cite the